-Peter F. Berk is Counsel in the Firm's Newark, NJ office and is a member of the Employment Law & Litigation Practice Group.
+Peter F. Berk, Partner at the Firm, specializes in Wage & Hour Compliance & Dispute Resolution and Employment Law & Litigation.
 He represents employers in a broad range of employment law litigation matters in state and federal courts, including claims involving discrimination, harassment, wrongful termination, whistleblowing, wage and hour laws, employment-related torts, violations of restricted covenants, unfair competition, theft and disclosure of trade secrets.

 - Successfully litigated and obtained summary judgment dismissing a complaint brought by 88 police officers against a municipality under the Fair Labor Standards Act (FLSA).
 The dismissal was affirmed by the Third Circuit Court of Appeals in a published opinion that addressed, as a matter of first impression, the manner by which a municipality can qualify for the partial overtime exemption applicable to law enforcement personnel and whether the donning and doffing of police uniforms is compensable under the FLSA.